royby-cyberark/AWSIoTWebinar/aws-iot-services.md

 #### Jobs
 A job is a remote operation that is sent to and executed on one or more devices connected to AWS IoT.
 For example, you can define a job that instructs a set of devices to download and install application or firmware updates, reboot, rotate certificates, or perform remote troubleshooting operations.
-In simple words, you can publish a job message to one or more devices, which in turn will receive then and act upon it.
+In simple words, you can publish a job message to one or more devices, which in turn will receive it and act upon it.

 ### SDKs